Self-hosted AI agents

 Progressive tool loading

 Lean definitions always present, detailed guides on first use, irrelevant tools deferred.
-50+ tools cost the context of 15.
+Progressive disclosure keeps tool definitions lean - the full tool surface for the context cost of a handful.

 3-level fallback